Baporek/Baporek/README.md

 - 🤝 I’m looking for help with **Github**

-- 👨‍💻 All of my projects are available at [portfolio link - soon!]
+- 👨‍💻 All of my projects are available at [https://baporek.com/Portfolio_1/index.html]

 - 📝 I regularly write articles on https://baporek.com/project_exam_1/blog-post-specific-page/